OAGi/Score/docs/user_guide/index.rst

 1. A Module Directory or Module File can be added in the first column or in any other column that corresponds to a Module Directory.
-To do so, click “+Add” located inside the desired column.
+To do so, click "+Add" located inside the desired column.

 2. A dialog pops up where the following selections can be made.